Pass Out of Existence

-Production and sound
+Production, sound and content

 Unlike other Chimaira records, Pass Out of Existence was recorded with seven-string guitars in dropped A tuning.
 It emphasizes programming and sampling and, consequently, has been considered less heavy than Chimaira's following albums.
 In a 2004 interview, synthesizer player Chris Spicuzza acknowledged this but pointed out that it was largely an issue with the mixing that gives this impression.
 Vocalist Mark Hunter would later disparage the sampling as "ear candy" and stated that the band's 2003 effort The Impossibility of Reason had a more focused approach to sampling.

 Despite some criticisms and the band's later sound change, the album was still positively praised by some.
 Worship Metal stated "Chimaira’s bizarre melding of death metal, groove metal and nu-metal’s penchant for electronic noises marked them out as an anomaly from the start."

 Stephen Carpenter of Deftones lent a hand during the writing stages for the song "Rizzo".

 Some editions of Pass Out of Existence include a hidden track at the end of "Jade," extending the track's total runtime to 13:57.
 The Japanese/Australian pressing includes the bonus track "Without Moral Restraint."